timKraeuter/FEM-Last-Algorithm-Course-You-Need-Rust/README.md

 # Solutions & Problems

 The solutions are in the [`solutions`](./src/solutions) dir, while the [`problems`](./src/problems) dir contains the problems without implementation.
 Each problem file has a minimal set of test cases you can run after implementing the problem.
+The tests are usually taken from the [official repository](https://github.com/ThePrimeagen/kata-machine).

 Rust allows for unique solutions for some problems due to its unique capabilities (see, for example, [comparing binary trees](./src/solutions/compare_binary_trees.rs)).